-5.5.1 This should be read alongside KCSIE (statutory guidance) - Part One and Annex A.
+This should be read alongside KCSIE (statutory guidance) - Part One and Annex B.

-Safeguarding and promoting the welfare of children is everyone's responsibility (KCSIE 2021).
-All staff should know what to do when a child discloses abuse to them, they have concerns about a child's welfare, or when children or staff raise concerns about a pupil to them.
+Safeguarding and promoting the welfare of children is everyone's responsibility (KCSIE 2032).
+All staff should know what to do when a child discloses abuse to them, if they have concerns about a child's welfare, or when children or staff raise concerns about a pupil to them.